 Haven's ruler is Queen Sharyn III.
 She has ruled for thirty years, bringing rewards to allies and punishment to foes with equal confidence.
-However, she is beginning to age, and more attention has been paid to her three children.
+However, she has grown very ill over the last few years.
+Her sickness was hidden for a time, but the rumors have spread.
+More and more attention has been paid to her three children.